Last updated: November 18, 2020

 Due to the rapidly changing circumstances surrounding COVID-19 and its impact on workers, program support criteria are subject to change.
 Be sure to visit www.unifor.org/covid19 to download updated versions of this fact sheet.

-If you are a gig worker and you can no longer work due to COVID-19, this FAQ is for you.
+If you are a gig worker who has been laid off or who cannot work due to COVID-19, this FAQ is for you.

 Generally, you are a gig worker if:

-You are hired to perform particular tasks such as driving passengers or delivering food through a platform-based app like Uber, Lyft, Foodora or Doordash.
+- You are hired to perform particular tasks such as driving passengers or delivering food through a platform-based app like Uber, Lyft, Skip the Dishes or Doordash.

 If I contract the Coronavirus or have to self-isolate due to exposure, what income supports are available to me?